kuokai0429/MHFormer_modified/README.md

-# A revised version of MHFormer
+# A modified version of MHFormer

 Revised from official implementation of CVPR 2022 paper (**MHFormer**) Multi-Hypothesis Transformer for 3D Human Pose Estimation.